BetterHelp Online Counseling Review

 - Once you accomplish your goals, or decide to discontinue for any other reason, you can cancel your subscription at any time.

-Sometimes, you need professional counseling to help rebalance your life, relationships, or work.
+Sometimes, you need professional mental health counseling to help rebalance your life, relationships, or work.

 Counseling, aka psychotherapy or talk therapy, has been shown to be very helpful for a wide range of behavioral and emotional issues.

 With BetterHelp, you get the same professionalism and effectiveness you would expect from a traditional, office-based counselor.